BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Leader (Citadel Guard)
 - Sworn Protector (Denethor)

-**ACTIVE/PASSIVE RULES**

-- **Defend the White City** `ACTIVE` - Irolas may use the Shielding special rule, even without a shield.
+- **Defend the White City** `ACTIVE`

+Irolas may use the Shielding special rule, even without a shield.
 If he wins a Combat whilst Shielding, he may make a single Strike against one enemy model.

-- **Captain of the Citadel Guard** `PASSIVE` - Friendly Citadel Guard within 3" of Irolas gain +1 To Wound when making strikes.
+- **Captain of the Citadel Guard** `PASSIVE`

+Friendly Citadel Guard within 3" of Irolas gain +1 To Wound when making strikes.

 </div>